Does your child skip small words when he’s reading?

 In addition to the scientific explanation, there are several other reasons a child may skip words:

-If your child doesn’t have a vision or decoding problem, try some of the following tips to help your student pay attention to smaller words when reading.
+If your child doesn’t have a vision or decoding problem, the tips below will help your student pay attention to smaller words when reading.

 Brysbaert M, Drieghe D, Vitu F. (2005).
 Word skipping: Implications for theories of eye movement control in reading.
 In: Underwood G, editor.
 Cognitive processes in eye guidance (pp. 53-77).
 Oxford, England: Oxford University Press.